An Empirical Study of Compound PCFGs: Abstract

 \section{Abstract}

-Compound probabilistic context-free grammars (C-PCFGs) have \textipa recently established a new state of the art for phrase-structure grammar induction.
-However, due to the high time-complexity of chart-based representation and inference, it is difficult to investigate them comprehensively.
-In this work, we rely on a fast implementation of C-PCFGs to conduct evaluation complementary to that of~\citet{kim-etal-2019-compound}.
-We highlight three key findings: (1) C-PCFGs are data-efficient, (2) C-PCFGs make the best use of global sentence-level information in preterminal rule probabilities, and (3) the best configurations of C-PCFGs on English do not always generalize to morphology-rich languages.
+Compound probabilistic context-free grammars (C-PCFGs) have recently established a new state of the art for unsupervised phrase-structure grammar induction.
+However, due to the high space and time complexities of chart-based representation and inference, it is difficult to investigate C-PCFGs comprehensively.
+In this work, we rely on a fast implementation of C-PCFGs to conduct an evaluation complementary to that of~\citet{kim-etal-2019-compound}.
+We start by analyzing and ablating C-PCFGs on English treebanks.
+Our findings suggest that (1) C-PCFGs are data-efficient and can generalize to unseen sentence/constituent lengths; and (2) C-PCFGs make the best use of sentence-level information in generating preterminal rule probabilities.
+We further conduct a multilingual evaluation of C-PCFGs.
+The experimental results show that the best configurations of C-PCFGs, which are tuned on English, do not always generalize to morphology-rich languages.